SagarMaheshwary/Employee/readme.md

 ### Changes that have been made in public folder

-- Added some styles in app.css
-- link storage folder to public folder
+- None

 ### Views that have been created

-- index,create,show,edit views have been created in emp_mg/employee.
+- index,create,edit views have been created in admin.

 ### Views that have been modified

-- sideNav for adding Employee routes.
+- sideNav for adding admin routes.
-- some css classes have been applied that are not much important.
+- Employee create and edit views for adding the missing routes which i had forgotten in previous commit.

 ### Controllers that have been created

-- EmployeesController (Added full CRUD functionality).
+- AdminsController

 ### Controllers that have been modified

-- CitiesController for changing zip_code validation in update method.
-- DepartmentsController changing comments (nothing special).
+- None

 ### Models that have been created

-- Gender
-- Employee (Added relationships)
+- Admin

 ### Models that have been modified